 But that's not the extent of your family leave rights in Oregon.
 Here's what you need to know about taking pregnancy, maternity, or paternity leave in Oregon, and getting paid for that time off.

 There are two types of laws that might protect you if you need pregnancy leave: laws prohibiting pregnancy discrimination and laws that require pregnancy leave.

-The FMLA gives eligible employees the right to take up to 12 weeks off work in a one-year period when they are unable to work during pregnancy and for prenatal care, but it applies only to employers with at least 50 employees.
-And employees are eligible for leave only if they have worked for the employer for at least 12 months, and at least 1,250 hours during the 12 months immediately preceding their leave.
-(Learn more about the FMLA, including eligibility requirements, in our article on FMLA leave for pregnancy and disability.)
+The FMLA applies only to employers with at least 50 employees.
+And to be eligible for leave you must have worked for your employer for at least 12 months, and at least 1,250 hours during the 12 months immediately preceding your leave.

 Like the FMLA, the OFLA allows employees to take up to 12 weeks off per year.
 However, under the OFLA, employees who have taken a full 12 weeks off for pregnancy disability leave are entitled to additional time for parental leave, as explained below.

 The FMLA and the OFLA allow you to use your pregnancy leave to take shorter breaks if it's medically necessary.
 For example, if you have a prenatal check-up or morning sickness, you don't have to take a whole day off; you can use a few hours of leave and then go back to work.

 Both federal law and Oregon law give you the right to take parental leave—maternity or paternity leave—to bond with a new child.
 The laws apply after childbirth, adoption, or a foster placement.